+*: Hand thinning will be utilized wherever mechanical fuels reduction treatments are determined to not be suitable based on field reconnaissance.

+**: Prescribed burning treatment areas also have the option of pre-hand thinning treatments.

+Confirmed: treatments are confirmed since there is adequate Arch survey coverage.

+Phased: Arch survey coverage adequacy unknown or there is no adequate Arch survey coverage; areas are proposed to be treated with mechanical fuels reduction pending funding and capacity to conduct Arch surveys.

 Anticipated Timing and Extent of Proposed Activities

 This project is intended to support an implementation window of five to six years while a larger scale and more comprehensive Phase 2 Forest Projects Plan is completed.
 The timing and duration of implementation for this project is expected to vary based on the type of action.
 We estimate 500 to 2,000 acres of hand treatments and 500 to 2,000 acres of mechanical fuels reduction treatments could be implemented on an annual basis over the next five to six years and repeated for 10 to 15 years or more, depending on fuel conditions and funding.
-We estimate that acres or more may be treated with prescribed fire in the next five to six years.
+We estimate that 6,000 acres or more may be treated with prescribed fire in the next five to six years.